phd20/phd20.github.io/src/content/blog/getting-started-with-obsidian-dnd.md

 > Obsidian is a powerful and extensible knowledge base that works on top of your local folder of plain text files.

 What does that mean?
-Its a simple desktop app that loads files (mainly markdown files and other assets like images, PDFs, etc. ) from your device, allowing you to work with the files directly and **so** much more.
+Its a simple desktop (and mobile) app that loads files (mainly markdown files and other assets like images, PDFs, etc. ) from your device, allowing you to work with the files directly and **so** much more.

 Get Obsidian by visiting their [website](https://obsidian.md).

 Your main folder is called a **vault**.
-You can have more than one but the app will load one vault per window.
+[You can have more than one](/blog/organizing-obsidian-dnd-big-picture-vaults) but the app will load one vault per window.
 Start by creating a vault or selecting a folder from your device to act as the vault.
 From there, you can create more folders and notes and organize them however you like.

 When you open a *note* in Obsidian (a markdown file), you'll see the *editor* interface for that note.
 You can toggle between *editing* the file or *previewing* the rendered markdown.
 It's as simple as that.
 Now let's look at a few of the features and plugins that make Obsidian so great for D&D.